openpracticelibrary/openpracticelibrary/src/pages/practice/lean-canvas.md

   - sandraarps
   - ariellemcmahon
   - aspanner
-area: discovery-loop-why
 tags:
   - discovery
   - value
-perspectives:
-  - product-ownership
 icon: /images/lean-canvas.png
-people: 1+
-time: 1hr +
-difficulty: moderate
 whatIs: A Lean Canvas is a one-page document that captures key information about your future product.
 The Lean Canvas is frequently used by Entrepreneurs and Lean Startups.
-whyDo: |-
-  This document will help structure your idea in terms of:
-  * What problem your product or service will solve
-  * Who your potential customers are
-  * How your product will be distributed and
-  * How you will make money from it.
 howTo: >-
   When filling out the Lean Canvas, it is best to fill the sections out in a certain way.